Prequel to a King's Tale: Illuminating Nat King Cole's Musical Origins - JAZZIZ Magazine

 True to the best instincts of the Resonance label’s preservation efforts, the seven-disc, 183-track package — fleshed out with extensive liner notes and scholarly research from author Will Friedwald — is one of the revelatory historical releases of 2019.
 It also helps to support the notion that Cole, much more than a populist jazz crossover sensation, was a pianist-arranger-composer who came to the vocalist role after his initial pianist phase, and who deserves even more artistic recognition than previously acknowledged.

 In this case, humble sonic qualities count for something akin to authenticity.
-The varying degrees of hiss and crackle of tracks, some of which were live-to-disc “transcriptions” unintended for broadcast or posterity from the late ‘30s, hardly diminish the mission at hand here: exposing the remarkable versatility and virtuosity of a teenaged and early twentysomething Cole, just before his long, commercially fruitful Capitol Records era, which lasted from late 1943 through the end of his life, in 1965.
+The varying degrees of hiss and crackle of tracks, some of which were live-to-disc “transcriptions” from broadcasts during the late 1930s, hardly diminish the mission at hand here: exposing the remarkable versatility and virtuosity of a teenaged and early twentysomething Cole, just before his long, commercially fruitful Capitol Records era, which lasted from late 1943 through the end of his life, in 1965.

 Hittin’ the Ramp is the newest major vault-diving and treasure hunt adventure from producer Zev Feldman (working with others).
 Feldman was behind many a notable Resonance historical project, including admirable packages of unreleased music by Wes Montgomery and Bill Evans.
 Most famously, last year’s Grammy-winning Eric Dolphy set was a coup which led to Feldman’s hiring as an archivist specialist for Blue Note, in tandem with his work at Resonance.